Emmanuelugbotor/article-app/README.md

    ```plaintext
    VITE_API_KEY=<your-api-key-here>
    ```
-   Replace `<your-api-key-here>` with the actual API key.
+   Replace `<your-api-key-here>` with the actual API key sent via email or your api key.

 4. Start the development server:
    ```bash
    npm run dev
    ```
-   The application will be accessible at `http://localhost:3000`.
+   The application will be accessible at `http://localhost:5173/`.

 5. Build the project:
    ```bash